AaltoSciComp/scicomp-docs/about/science-it-history.rst

 Finnish Research Infrastructure (FIRI) project by the Academic of Finland.
 It provided funding for local university department HPC clusters and a collaboration to develop the configuration to run them.
+The Helsinki University of Technology (predecessor to Aalto University) cluster was named kvartsi ("qwartz").
 They were run together as a grid, where jobs submitted to one cluster can also run on others.
 This was the start of one of the parts of the Triton cluster.  `Check out these old docs